-How ALROSA Builds Communities and Creates Athletic Opportunities in Siberia
+How ALROSA Builds Communities and Promotes Youth Sports in Siberia

 Stanislav Butorin is only 12, but soccer has already changed his life.
 Although he has only been playing for three years, he can see a future in this athletic pursuit.
 “I usually play football outdoors with my friends after school every day, even in winter,” he says, using the British English term for the sport.